gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 ## What next

-Overall I've been really happy with the end result and it's made it really easy to improve the performance of my site in a consistent way.
+Overall I've been really happy with this setup and it's made it easy to improve the performance of my site in a consistent way.

-I don't have too much planned for the current set up outside of improving the development of styleguides for my themes which are still a little iffy to develop and work with.
+I don't have too much planned for the current set up outside of improving the development of style guides for my themes which are still a little iffy to develop and work with.